How to Explain a Demotion in a Resume and Cover Letter

 Never criticize management for your demotion.
 If you do, employers may think of you as a difficult employee or a troublemaker.

-The same goes for the employer as a company: you may think that their management decisions were terrible and their way of doing business unprofessional, but now’s not the time to mention that.
-If there was a reorganization that eliminated your higher-level position, then you should explain that fact in your letter – without getting into details about how and why the reorg happened.
+The same goes for the employer as a company.
+You may think that their management decisions were terrible and their way of doing business unprofessional, but now’s not the time to mention that.
+If there was a reorganization that eliminated your higher-level position, then you can explain that fact in your letter.
+Avoid getting into details about how and why the reorganization happened.

 Be Prepared to Answer Interview Questions